• Latest

 On the other hand, you may miss essential cues from the people around you.

-5. You Have a Heightened Sense of Creativity: In the flow state, your mind is free to explore new ideas and possibilities.
+5. You Have a Heightened Sense of Creativity: In the flow state, your mind can explore new ideas and possibilities.
 This can lead to a heightened sense of creativity and a feeling of “flow.”

 6. You’re Able to Achieve Great Things: When you’re in the flow state, you can achieve great things.
-This is because you’re entirely focused and engaged in the task at hand.
+This is because you’re entirely focused and engaged in the task.

-7. You Feel a Sense of Harmony: When you’re in the flow state, you feel a sense of harmony and unity with the task at hand.
-This is because you’re so focused on the task that you become one with it.
+7. You Feel a Sense of Harmony: When you’re in the flow state, you feel a sense of harmony and unity with the task.
+This is because you’re so focused on the task that you become one.

 The flow state is a precious asset for any creative professional.
 If you can learn to achieve the flow state, you’ll be able to work with a high degree of focus and productivity.